Baseball Head Coach: Scott Kelly

 Associate Head Coach: Paul Gehring

-Paul Gehring was named as Edmonds Community College Baseball Associate Head Coach in the fall of 2014.
-During his two years with the Triton program, Edmonds CC has posted a 66-27 overall mark, reached the postseason twice and won the 2014 NWAACC Championship.
+Paul Gehring was named as Edmonds Community College Baseball Associate Head Coach in the fall of 2014 but has been with the team since 2013.
+During his three years with the Triton program, Edmonds CC has posted a 100-39 overall mark, reached the postseason three timesand won the 2014 NWAC Championship.

 Gehring has been coaching at various levels for over 13 years is a 10-year member of the American Baseball Coaches Association.
 He began his coaching career at Central Kitsap High School as an assistant under Head Coach Bill Baxter.
 Central Kitsap reached the state playoffs in each of the four years Gehring assisted there, finishing as high as fifth.